bitrise-io/devcenter/docs/getting-started/getting-started-steps.md

 Steps represent a block of script execution with predefined input and output variables.
+[Read more about Steps in the Bitrise CLI section](/bitrise-cli/steps).

 Steps can be managed directly from the [Workflow Editor](/getting-started/getting-started-workflows).
 In the Workflow Editor, you can:

 - Add and remove Steps in workflows
 - Rearrange the order of Steps in any workflow
 - Specify the version of the Step you wish to run in a given workflow
 - Specify the inputs of the Steps you need
-- Set a Step to run only if the previous Step succeeded
+- Set a Step to run only if the previous Step succeeded.

-Read more about how Steps work "under the hood" in the [Bitrise CLI section](/bitrise-cli/steps).

 ### Add a new step